IRMaGe-3T/irmage-tools-resources/docs/users/BIDS.md

 If your config file is precise enough, your data should be now organized in BIDS.

-You can check the data not renamed (and so not integreted in your BIDS databse) in the `tmp_dcm2bids` folder create in the OUTOUT_DIR.
+You can check the data not renamed (and so not integreted in your BIDS database) in the `tmp_dcm2bids` folder create in the OUTOUT_DIR.
 If you want to included some of this data in your BIDS database you should add more crietria in your config file.

 #### How to do in practice for a big dataset ?